4mJ0k3r/Movies-Recommendation-System/README.md

 ## Recommendation

 The `recommend` function takes a movie title as input and returns the top 5 most similar movies based on the cosine similarity scores.
-It finds the index of the input movie in the dataframe, calculates the distances (similarity scores) with all other movies, sorts them in descending order, and returns the titles of the top 5 movies.
+It finds the index of the input movie in the dataframe, calculates the distances (similarity scores) with all other movies, sorts them in descending order, and returns the titles and poster paths of the top 5 movies.

+## Streamlit App

+The movie recommendation system is integrated into a Streamlit web application.
+The `app.py` file contains the code for the Streamlit app.
+Here's an overview of the app:

+- The app loads the processed movie data and similarity matrix from the pickle files.
+- It displays a dropdown menu for selecting a movie.
+- When the "Show Recommendation" button is clicked, it calls the `recommend` function to get the top 5 recommended movies.
+- The recommended movie titles and posters are displayed in a grid layout using Streamlit's `columns` feature.
+- The `fetch_poster` function is used to retrieve the movie poster images from TMDb API using the movie ID [[1]].

 ## Dependencies